 - Prepare the Ingredients: peel and cube the potatoes, remove the skin from fish, finely chop onion, peel and grate the carrot, mince the garlic, dice the imitation crab, peel and devein shrimp (or you may purchase peeled and deveined raw shrimp).

-- Boil potatoes and fish: Place the diced potatoes, Salmon fillet, and Cod fish fillet into a large soup pot and add about 12 cups of water and 1 tablespoon of salt.
-Bring to a boil and reduce heat to medium-low.
+- Bring the soup to a boil and reduce heat to a simmer.
 Skim off the foam that rises to the top when the soup is cooking.
-Cook with lid off for about 10 -15 minutes, until the potatoes are cooked through.
+Cook with the lid off for about 15 minutes, until the potatoes are tender.

-- The finishing touches: Add 1/2 teaspoon ground black pepper.
-You may also want to add 1 teaspoon of Vegeta seasoning or Mrs. Dash seasoning for extra flavor (optional).
-Add more salt to taste.
+- The finishing touches: Taste the soup and add more salt to taste, if necessary.
 Stir well and remove from heat.
-Garnish with a little chopped green onion after pouring soup onto a soup bowl when serving.
+Garnish with a little chopped green onion after pouring soup onto a soup bowl when serving.green onion - to garnish

 Comments